By Corey Lewis, CPT, CSCS

 Just make sure you’re jumping on a piece of specialized equipment for box jumps or a sturdy, raised surface.
 You don’t want to risk injury by picking the wrong item to jump on.

-Time spent in isolation at home doesn’t mean your workout regime has to fall by the wayside.
+Time spent in isolation at home doesn’t mean your workout regimen has to fall by the wayside.
 Even just a few burpees will get your blood pumping and start to burn calories.

 Simply clear some space in front of your TV and get exercising!
 I’m sure you’ll find your strength and stamina increased once you’re able to step back into the gym again.